Bringing People Together Across Differences

 Trends in America show that we are growing increasingly divided and angry toward each other.
 SAGE is concerned that as these trends persist, it will become harder for people to work together to find solutions to the growing public problems faced by younger and future generations.

 The goal of our Citizen Project is to inspire and support people to work across differences to solve public problems.
-Each year, we aim to reach hundreds of people through our events and to help people identify shared goals in their communities and to work across differences to pursue these goals.
+Each year, we aim to reach hundreds of people through our events to explore ways to work across differences to pursue common goals.
 We also collaborate with other groups and support partners working to strengthen civics education in schools and civic engagement in society.

-Help us reach new audiences by hosting or partnering with us to host a Citizen Project event.
+Help us reach new audiences by hosting or co-hosting a Citizen Project event.
 We offer many no-cost events.
 We can facilitate or co-facilitate with your group, and we can help defray costs for venues or refreshments.
 Each event has its own energy and pace, and the format can adapt to your needs.
 Our goal is for guests to feel comfortable sharing their views in a respectful and supportive atmosphere.
 The event can range from 1 to 3 hours, and it can be offered online, in-person, and hybrid.

 Looking for other ways to get involved?
-Check out the great work of our civic engagement partners listed below!
+Check out the great work of our partners listed below!

 List Of Citizen Project Events